CTA

 I would be a gold-colored crayon.
 Gold symbolizes achievement, value, and wisdom.
 Challenges are opportunities to grow and achieve more in my career.
 I strive to create high value through my work.
 Over time, through both successes and failures, I have gained knowledge and insight that I try to apply to future situations.
 The color gold represents all of these attributes.

-Intermediate Behavioral Interview Questions
+Intermediate Behavioral Interview Questions and Answers

-11. What did you want to be when you were younger?
+16. What did you want to be when you were younger?
 What details or steps did you take to achieve that dream?

-12. Sell me this pen (or an item on your desk).
+17. Sell me this pen (or an item on your desk).

-13. Picture yourself in this situation: You are on your way to an important meeting and your car breaks down.
+18. Picture yourself in this situation: You are on your way to an important meeting and your car breaks down.
 What would you do?

 I would call the client to reschedule the appointment.
-Following which, I would put in a call to roadside assistance or a tow truck.
+Following this, I would put in a call to roadside assistance or a tow truck.
 I would stay calm, focus on resolving the situation promptly, and avoid being late.

-14. You wake up 30 minutes late for work.
+19. You wake up 30 minutes late for work.
 What steps do you take to minimize the impact?

 Get ready quickly, skipping optional morning routines.
 Call or message my manager to apologize and inform them that I will arrive late.
 Explain the situation honestly but without unnecessary details.
 Hurry into work, minimizing distractions and focusing on high-priority tasks to catch up quickly.
 Work through lunch or stay late to make up for lost time.
 Take responsibility for the oversight and put in extra effort to avoid any lasting impact.

-15. You find $10 on the ground while walking to an important meeting.
+20. You find $10 on the ground while walking to an important meeting.
 What do you do?

 I would pick up the $10 bill and hold onto it if someone came looking for it.
 After the meeting, I would ask nearby staff if they had lost any money recently.
 If no one claims it, I would donate the found money to a charity or drop it in a donation box rather than keep it for myself.
 While it’s a small amount, it’s still not mine to keep, so I would make an effort first to locate the rightful owner before donating it to a good cause.

-16. You're on an important call with a client when your internet goes down.
+21. You're on an important call with a client when your internet goes down.
 What do you do?

 I would remain calm and polite while apologizing to the client for the technical difficulties.
 I will get their meeting details and promise to follow up as soon as possible to continue the discussion.
 I would then contact the internet service provider to report the issue and get an estimated timeline for resolution.
 Once back online, I would immediately call the client, thank them for their patience, and continue the meeting.
 I would also report the internet downtime to the relevant teams to diagnose and prevent future occurrences.

-17. How would you respond if a coworker yelled at you in front of others?
+22. How would you respond if a coworker yelled at you in front of others?

 I would stay composed and listen to their concerns, then request to continue the discussion privately.
-Once alone, I would listen again to understand the root cause of their anger, acknowledge their feelings and diffuse the situation.
-I would repeat their concerns to ensure that I have the complete picture, then clarify any misunderstandings.
+Once alone, I would listen again to understand the root cause of their anger, acknowledge their feelings, and diffuse the situation.
+I would repeat their concerns to ensure that I have the complete picture, and then clarify any misunderstandings.
 I would also explain my perspective calmly and suggest a compromise.
 If emotions are still high, I will suggest revisiting the discussion once tensions have cooled to have a more productive conversation.
 I will aim to remain professional and attempt to turn this into an opportunity to strengthen the relationship and work environment.

-18. Select a famous leader and share how you aspire to develop leadership qualities like them.
+23. Select a famous leader and share how you aspire to develop leadership qualities like them.
 Explain with examples.

-- Bravery in adversity
+• Bravery in Adversity

 Malala continued championing women’s rights even after facing threats and an assassination attempt.
 She did not let fear hold her back from her mission.
 I would aim to show courage in the face of challenges and setbacks at work.

-- Passion for purpose
+• Passion for Purpose

 She is intensely devoted to fighting for equal access to education.
 I aspire to lead passionately for the organization’s vision and purpose.